x75/x75.github.io/_posts/2020-12-19-dynatropes.md

 when no one provides them to you, how to tell good goals from the too-easy or too-hard ones, when to persist and when to give up.
 This goal juggling is the motivation.
 Many interesting models have been proposed for motivation systems [citation needed].
-One of them is called intrinsic motivation, another one the Polyani-Salge empowerment [citation needed,1,3].
+One approach is called intrinsic motivation, and one variant of the is the Klyubin-Polani-Nehaniv empowerment [6,citation needed,1,3].

-Empowerment provides a measuring stick for the amount of empowerment available in different regions of space.
+This provides a measuring stick for the amount of empowerment available in a region of space by 'counting' the number of available options.
 Now a map of the space can be built visiting random places and taking a measure at each place.
 The things that perform directed motion in this space using the map can now be called empowerment maximizing agents or intrinsically motivated agents.
-The names are correct but bulky and awkward.
+These names are correct but bulky and awkward.

 ### definition

 Dynatropism. from greek dynamis (power)[4] and tropos (a turning)[5].
-Drive to option, Streben nach Möglichkeit, Streben nach kraft, Polyani-Salge empowerment.
+Drive to option, Streben nach Möglichkeit oder Kraft, search for empowering states.

 The dyna- part indicates power as the characteristic sensorimotor modality.
 The -tropos bit means 'directed motion towards' by the